Keerthika23013559/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+define a function as circulate
 ### Step 2:
+get the valuse from the user for the list using eval()
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
 print the output usring print statement